4acf/pedal-pricer/README.md

 # Pedal Pricer
 ![Preview Image](images/pedals.png)

 Pedal pricer is a tool for guitar players to budget and plan guitar effects pedalboards.
-It was built using React, ASP.NET Core, and Microsoft SQL Server, and takes inspiration from the existing [pedalplayground.com](https://pedalplayground.com)!
+It was built using React, ASP.NET Core, and Microsoft SQL Server, and takes inspiration from the existing [pedalplayground.com](https://pedalplayground.com).

+Try the site out for yourself [here](https://pedalpricer.com).

 ## Usage